bretmullinix/openshift-idm-cluster-on-aws/part5-register-idm-client/readme.md

       register: instance_config_dict
     ```

-    The task will assign the variable **instance_conf_dict** to a dictionary
+    The following task will assign the variable **instance_conf** to a list
-    with the values of the ansible molecule instances.
+    with the values of the variables above.
 Molecule monitors
     the instances using these values.

      ```yaml